-Honda S2000 HISTORY
+Honda S2000 history

-In 2004 the car received more major modifications, including more major suspension changes Including a softer rear end), revised bumper design and 17-inch wheels, while the VTEC ‘switchover’ was made smoother, with many owners reporting that these revised engines use less oil.
+Other major changes surrounding the suspension, which softened the rear, as well as including more major suspension changes including a softer rear end, revised bumper design and 17-inch wheels.
+The VTEC ‘switchover’ was made smoother, with many owners reporting that these revised engines use less oil.
 A welcome change for the 2006 model year was the change to a drive-by-wire throttle instead of a mechanical cable, which permitted the option of traction control.
-Many owners pushing too hard in the wet had discovered just how easy it was to spin a rear-drive car like the S2000 and this saved many from embarrassing spins.
-You can recognise these cars at a glance by the lack of a hole in the centre of the headrests.
+Many owners pushing too hard in the wet had discovered just how easy it was to spin a rear-drive car like the Honda S2000 and this saved many from embarrassing spins.
+You can recognize these cars at a glance by the lack of a hole in the center of the headrests.

 The final change came with the 2008 model year, which introduced traction control as a standard feature and brought more changes to spring and dampers as well as different alloy wheels with a wider spoke design.
 Production of the S2000 finally ended in 2009 after more than 110,000 had been sold.

 For once, we won’t be advising you to grovel under the car looking for structural rust, but instead be on your guard for accident damage.
-It’s a powerful, lightweight car driven by its rear wheels and with pre-2006 models not coming with electronic traction control they’re notoriously easy to spin, especially in the wet on less than perfect tyres.
+It’s a powerful, lightweight car driven by its rear wheels and with pre-2006 models not coming with electronic traction control they’re notoriously easy to spin, especially in the wet on less than perfect tires.
 For that reason it pays to make the usual checks of panel gaps, overspray and paint mismatch.

 The electric roof is generally reliable too, although many don’t sit flush with the bodywork when lowered as the elasticated tensioning straps tend to weaken with age.
 Replacement Honda S2000 roofs are available which will make the hood fold neatly again.
 If the roof catches at the screen rattle at speed, this can be down to worn striker plates which are easily replaced with later parts which are thought to be made from harder metal.